GitUser520/GitUser520/README.md

 I'm Evan, a fourth-year computer science student at the University of British Columbia.

-**Activities:**

-Participated in a world-wide virtual hackathon NWHacks 2022.

-Take a look at our submission : https://www.youtube.com/watch?v=F-47gxkxpfA.

 <!--
 **GitUser520/GitUser520** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.